 - Slice a few lemons into thin slices for garnish, as well as chop fresh parsley.

-Step 1 - Marinate the chicken
+Marinate the chicken

 Place the raw chicken in a large bowl or Ziploc bag.
 Add about 1 tablespoon of olive oil, lemon juice, and zest.
+(Image 1)

-Now, add in the fresh garlic.
+Add in the fresh garlic.
+(Image 2)

 Finally, add all of the dry seasonings.
+(Image 3)

 Toss to coat all sides of the chicken completely.
 Set aside 10-15 minutes for a quick marinade.
+(Image 4)

-Pro tip: Don't allow the chicken to sit in the lemon juice for much longer than 25 minutes, as the acid from the lemon juice will begin to cook the chicken.
+⭑Pro tip: Don't allow the chicken to sit in the lemon juice for much longer than 25 minutes, as the acid from the lemon juice will begin to cook the chicken.

-Step 2 - Cook chicken breasts
+Cook chicken breasts

 Preheat a skillet over medium heat.

 After the time is up, add the butter and remaining olive oil to the hot pan.
 Add the marinated chicken in a single layer, being careful not to overcrowd the pan.
+Be sure to discard any remaining marinade.

 Cook until an instant-read thermometer reads at least 165°F into the thickest part of the chicken breast.
 Depending on the size and thickness of your chicken breasts, time will vary.
 We used thinner cut breasts and it took about 4-5 minutes on each side.
+(Image 5)

-Pro tip: if the pan or chicken begins to dry out too much, you can always deglaze the pan with a little bit of chicken stock, broth, or a little white wine.
+⭑Pro tip: If the pan or chicken begins to dry out too much, you can always deglaze the pan with a little bit of chicken stock, broth, or a little white wine.

-Step 3 - Garnish and serve!
+Garnish and serve!

 Allow the chicken to rest a few moments before digging in.
 Garnish with fresh herbs and lemon slices.

 We also recommend scraping up the juices and brown bits on the bottom of the pan and serving it over top of the chicken.
 Enjoy!
+(Image 6)

 ✨Tips & tricks